Europe 2020 indicators - Romania

 More information about the origin of the data and the calculation of indicators can be obtained via the Europe 2020 indicators dedicated website.

-Under 'Tables', click on the icons next to the indicators:
+Under 'Main tables', click on the icons next to the indicators:

 - 'Explanatory texts (metadata)' for a detailed overview of the collection and compilation methods;